Marianne Faithfull: 1980s

 Faithfull began living in New York City after the release of Dangerous Acquaintances in 1981.
 The same year, she appeared as a vocalist on the single "Misplaced Love" by Rupert Hine, which charted in Australia.
 Despite her comeback, in the mid-1980s she was battling with addiction and at one point tripped and broke her jaw on a flight of stairs while under the influence.
 Rich Kid Blues (1985) was another collection of her early work combined with new recordings, a double record showcasing both the pop and rock 'n' roll facets of her output to date.
 In 1985, Faithfull performed "Ballad of the Soldier's Wife" on Hal Willner's tribute album Lost in the Stars: The Music of Kurt Weill.
 Faithfull's restrained readings lent themselves to the material and this collaboration informed several subsequent works.

 In 1985, she attended the Hazelden Foundation Clinic in Minnesota for rehabilitation and received treatment at McLean Hospital in Belmont, Massachusetts.
 While living at a hotel in nearby Cambridge, Massachusetts, Faithfull started an affair (while still married to Brierly) with a dual diagnosis (mentally ill and drug dependent) man, Howard Tose, who later committed suicide by jumping from a 14th floor window of the flat they shared.
+In the same year, Faithfull recorded a version of the 1924 blues standard "Trouble in Mind" (titled "Trouble in Mind (The Return)") for the soundtrack of Alan Rudolph’s neo-noir independent film Trouble in Mind (1985) starring Kris Kristofferson, Keith Carradine, and Lori Singer.
+Arranged and scored by composer Mark Isham, the track serves as the opening theme of the film.
+The soundtrack was released in 1986.
+Faithfull later performed the song live in 1988 on the late-night music television program Sunday Night (also known as Night Music), hosted by saxophonist David Sanborn.
 In 1987, Faithfull dedicated a "thank you" to Tose on the album sleeve of Strange Weather: "To Howard Tose with love and thanks".
 Faithfull's divorce from Brierly was finalised that year.
 In 1995, she wrote and sang about Tose's death in "Flaming September" on the album A Secret Life.